develprr/metamatic-blog/_posts/2023-06-05-high-quality-type-safe-code-with-python.markdown

 In TypeScript, this problem rarely occurs because you *can't* make these kinds of mistakes.
-Firstly, the editor will already warn you about the mistakes when you are only starting to write it, and secondly, even if your ignore this warning, the code won't even compile so you won't be running it before it's right.
+Firstly, the editor will already warn you about the mistakes when you are only starting to write them, and secondly, even if you ignore this warning, the code won't even compile so you won't be running it before it's right.

 None of these gatekeepers really work in Python.
 Well, there is a feature